Grand Tour of Greece

 7th day: Drive to Pella, the capital of the kingdom of Alexander the Great.
 Admire the exquisite floor mosaics of the villas dating from the 4th century BC, in situ as well as in the new museum.

-After Pella, drive to Dion (sacred city of the Macedonians, at the foot of Olympos), where you will visit its Archaeological Park.
+After Pella, drive to Dion (sacred city of the Macedonians, at the foot of Olympos mountain), where you will visit its Archaeological Park.

 After the visit we shall start driving south and through Thessaly, Lamia, Thermopylae (see the Leonidas' Monument) and Thebes, arrive in Athens late in the afternoon.